(727) 808-8602

 Do they really work?

 Yes!
-The drysumped Merlin V12 aircraft engine from WWII had a rudimentary scraper directing oil to the scavenge pump.
-Crank scrapers in various forms have been in use in stock passenger car engines for about 90 years!* More importantly, they are currently in use in a variety of OEM engines of both large and small displacement -- from relatively low RPM V8 engines to high RPM straight fours.
+The drysumped Merlin V12 aircraft motor from WWII had a rudimentary scraper directing oil to the scavenge pump.
+Crank scrapers in various forms have been in use in stock passenger car engines for about 100 years!*** More importantly, they are currently in use in a variety of OEM engines of both large and small displacement -- from relatively low RPM V8 engines to high RPM straight fours.
 Most auto enthusiasts are surprised to learn just how common they really are.
 In short, it is an extremely well-proven technology that is often simply not recognized.
 The modern trend is to have many more oil control devices in engines.
 Crank scraper technology is OEM equipment on various modern engines from Nissan, BMW, Chrysler, Ford, Mazda, Honda, Toyota, VW, Porsche, GM, Pontiac, Chevrolet, Mitsubishi, Mercedes and many other manufacturers.

-[* In 1923, Clair Smith applied for a patent for a device used in splash lubricated engines to reduce an overabundance of lubrication in some areas and redirect it to other areas receiving less lubrication.
-This design was a forerunner of the scrapers subsequently used in positive crankcase lubrication engines; patent 1,569,404.]
+[*** In 1923, Clair Smith applied for a patent for a device used in splash lubricated engines to reduce an overabundance of lubrication in some areas and redirect it to other areas receiving less lubrication.
+This design was a forerunner of the scrapers subsequently used in positive crankcase lubrication motors; patent 1,569,404.]

 For example, here are a couple quotations from a recent patent held by General Motors; click here for more information about Mr. Tom Bishop: